Discover more from Poe Can Save Your Life

 A couple of weeks ago, I was talking to my old L.A. writers group via Zoom, and it came up how damn near impossible it is these days to get a book deal.

-A book deal, in this case, to mean a traditional, “Big Four,” New-York-publisher-with-an-office-on-6th-Avenue kind of book deal.
+A book deal, in this case, to mean a traditional, “Big Five,” New-York-publisher-with-an-office-on-6th-Avenue kind of book deal.
 Most people know that it’s easy to self-publish a book on Wattpad or Kindle.
 But to convince an outfit like Simon & Schuster or Little, Brown to publish your novel or work of nonfiction?
 That’s like trying to win American Idol, and I don’t think that show is even on the air anymore—making it all the harder to win.

 So I thought I would share, here, a little-discussed hack that helped me get a traditional book deal in the fall of 2019.
 Not a deal that made me rich or anything, but still: my childhood dream, stamped like a parking validation!
 What a thrill, especially before I realized how much work would be involved.